ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 # Using the model data archiving guidelines

-We compiled this set of model data archiving guidelines from on a review of existing model archiving practices and also input from land modelers.
+We compiled this set of model data archiving guidelines from a review of existing model archiving practices and also input from land modelers.
 Based on the information we collected, we provide a set of guidelines that can help modelers decide how to organize and archive data from their land model simulations.

 We have organized the model data archiving guidelines in three sections.
 1. [Files to include](#1-files-to-include): Guidelines for organizing model data files that are associated with a scientific publication